-Southeastern Arizona invariably ranks high among favorite North American birdwatching destinations.
+Southeastern Arizona, especially from late spring through the summer, invariably ranks high among favorite North American birdwatching destinations.
 In this varied region, where spectacular mountain ranges rise like islands above the surrounding deserts and grasslands, northern birds follow the coniferous zones of the peaks southward and overlap with subtropical species that reach their northernmost outposts in Arizona’s mountain canyons.
 As a consequence the diversity of breeding birds is remarkable.
 By early August, the summer monsoon rains are usually active and heavy but typically brief showers bring about notable changes.
-During this “second spring” the vegetation becomes green again, temperatures drop from early summer highs and there is a resurgence of birdsong and activity.
-Birding in Arizona is excellent throughout the summer months but we favor early August as it offers excellent opportunities to study grassland sparrows and increased chances of seeing rarer hummingbirds (as well as maximum concentrations) and possibly early fall migrants and uncommon species from Mexico’s Sierra Madre Occidental.
+During this “second spring” the vegetation becomes green again, temperatures drop from early summer highs and there is a resurgence of birdsong and activity, especially in the grasslands.
+Birding in Arizona is excellent throughout the summer months but we favor early August as it offers excellent opportunities to study grassland sparrows and increased chances of seeing rarer hummingbirds (as well as maximum concentrations) and possibly early fall migrants and uncommon to rare species from Mexico’s Sierra Madre Occidental.
 With the monsoon in full swing, we should also see a wide variety of reptiles and amphibians, and butterflies should be near their peak abundance.

-Apart from our time in Tucson, our tour takes place in the southeast Arizona highlands above 4,000 feet, where the days are cooler, the surroundings greener, and life in general more vibrant.
-A delightful feature of this tour is our three nights at Casa de San Pedro, an elegant small inn near Sierra Vista with a wonderful pool, busy feeders, and easy access to some of the best birding in southeast Arizona.
+Apart from our time in Tucson and the Santa Cruz Valley, our tour takes place in the southeast Arizona highlands above 4,000 feet, where the days are cooler, the surroundings greener, and life in general more vibrant.
+A delightful feature of this tour is our three nights at Casa de San Pedro, an elegant small inn near Sierra Vista with a wonderful pool, busy feeders, homemade pies (!), and easy access to some of the best birding in southeast Arizona.

 Day 1: Our trip begins at 6:00 pm in Tucson.
 Night in Tucson.

 Day 5: This morning is flexible depending on ornithological objectives.
-We might choose to bird the riparian and mesquite laden washes of Lake Patagonia, where Black-capped Gnatcatchers have sometimes been present and the birding is always good for species such as Yellow-billed Cuckoo and Lucy’s and Yellow Warblers.
+We might choose to bird the riparian and mesquite laden washes of Patagonia Lake, where Black-capped Gnatcatchers have sometimes been present and the birding is always good for species such as Yellow-billed Cuckoo and Lucy’s and the near endemic and distinctive sonorana subspecies of Yellow Warblers.
 Sometimes Northern Beardless-Tyrannulet can be seen here too.
 Or perhaps we’ll return to Montosa or even Madera Canyon, if we are still searching for a particular species.
-Later in the day we’ll continue on to Sonoita and the grasslands there where the endemic ammolegus subspecies of the Grasshopper Sparrow breeds and Botteri’s Sparrow is common before reaching lovely Casa de San Pedro, near Hereford where we might have time for a swim before dinner.
+Later in the day we’ll continue on to Sonoita and the grasslands there where the endemic ammolegus subspecies of the Grasshopper Sparrow breeds and Botteri’s Sparrow is common; sometimes we see Scaled Quail too.
+From there it’s only an hour or so to the lovely Casa de San Pedro, near Hereford where we might have time for a swim before dinner.
 Night at Casa de San Pedro.

 Day 8: Depending on birding priorities, and if road conditions permit, we may drive the Geronimo Trail from Douglas to Animas.
 It will take us through one of the most remote sections of the Lower 48.
 We don’t expect many new species for the trip, other than perhaps Juniper Titmouse, but the scenery is spectacular and we often get our best views of Zone-tailed Hawk along the way.
-If there has been a good rain, this road can be tricky, and we may choose instead to spend another early morning around Sierra Vista, visiting riparian areas in the San Pedro River Riparian National Conservation Area, one of the Nature Conservancy’s “Last Great Places.”
-Gray Hawk breeds here, and Abert’s Towhees are fairly numerous.
+If there has been a good rain, this road can be tricky, and we may choose instead to spend another early morning in the Huachuca Mountains chasing a rarity that might be around.

-Later we’ll drive to the west side of the Chiricahua Mountains, stopping to look for Swainson’s Hawk, Scaled Quail, and Bendire’s and Crissal Thrashers in the grasslands and mesquites of the Sulphur Springs Valley near Whitewater Draw or in the yucca grasslands east of Portal before driving over the Chiricahuas and down into magnificent Cave Creek Canyon.
+Later we’ll drive to the Chiricahua Mountains, stopping to look for Swainson’s Hawk, Scaled Quail, and Bendire’s and Crissal Thrashers near Rodeo inear before driving into magnificent Cave Creek Canyon.
 Night in Portal.